Outer-Wilds-New-Horizons/new-horizons/README.md

 - "cloudCap" : (string) The file path to a texture that will be put on the north pole over the clouds.
 - "cloudRamp" : (string) I don't really know what this does.
 You don't have to put anything.
 - "useBasicCloudShader" : (true/false) By default we use the same shader as Giant's deep.
 Set this to true if you just want your cloud texture to be applied as is.
+- "shadowsOnClouds" : (true/false) By default clouds have shadows on them.
+Set to false if you want the clouds to have flat colouring (useful for brown dwarfs)
 - "fogTint" : (colour) Puts tinted fog around the planet.
 - "fogSize" : (decimal number)
 - "fogDensity" : (decimal number) How dense the fog is, from 0 to 100.